titon/nexus/readme.md

 # Nexus v0.0.0 #

-Titon Nexus is an official Vagrant box that provides an easy to use development environment that comes pre-packaged for HHVM and Hack development.
+Titon Nexus is an official Vagrant box that provides an easy to use development environment that comes pre-packaged for HHVM, Hack, and PHP development.
 It bundles a built-in web server, popular databases, packaging tools, and more.

 The Nexus acts as a central hub for *all* your projects and aims to replace the individual `Vagrantfile` per project scenario.